mdanny/test-driven-development/README.md

 ![first-test](assets/diagrams/joining-lost.png)

 The test we have added `sniperJoinsAuctionUntilAuctionCloses()` isn't really and end-to-end, because it doesn't use the real auction server.
 Our strategy is to first use the Stub Auction server, make the tests pass, and afterwards use the real environment.

+### Building the test rig
+___
+The authors' intent is to setup an infrastructure, that will start up the OpenFire server and create accounts for the Sniper and the auction at the start of each test run.
+Each test will start instances of the application and the fake auction, and then test their communication through the server.
+At first, the server will be run on the same host as the application and client.
+Later on, as the infrastructure stabilizes, we can consider running different components on different machines, which will be a better match to the real deployment.

+### Server Setup

+Setting Up the Openfire Server
+At the time of writing, I am using version 4.7.4 of Openfire.
+For these end-to-end tests, we set up our local server with three user accounts and passwords: sniper sniper auction-item-54321 auction auction-item-65432 auction

+Note that the server doesn't come bundled with JRE/JDK and it requires it to run.
+In my case, I experienced issues on my macbook Air M2 running on macOS Ventura 13.2.1 right after the installation.
+The system preference OpenFire pane produces an error after being bootstrapped.
+In the end I had to do the following steps, so that I could start the OpenFire server locally from the terminal:

+1. Locate the openfire installation on my system - in my case it is: `/usr/local/openfire`
+2. Set write and execute permissions on the /bin and /conf directories by running:
+`sudo chmod -R 755 /usr/local/openfire/*`
+3. Overwrite the **JAVA_HOME** variable in the `/bin/openfire.sh` file (on my system I'm using sdkman to manage multiple java versions, so for running the server, I overwrote the script with the following value):
+`JAVA_HOME=/path/to/user/root/.sdkman/candidates/java/8.0.362-zulu/zulu-8.jdk/Contents/Home`
+4. Execute (with admin priviledge) the `openfire.sh` script from the bin directory:
+`sudo ./openfire.sh`.
+In my case, running without sudo, doesn't set the home directory and the server cannot start as a consequence.
+5. The terminal logs should show something similar to below:
+`Openfire 4.7.4 [Mar 19, 2023 11:36:05 PM]
+Admin console listening at http://daniels-air:9090 Successfully loaded plugin 'admin'.
+`